-5. LABORATORY TESTING The detailed laboratory testing of the FISICA IFU itself are described in our companion paper (Glenn et al., 2004).
+The detailed laboratory testing of the FISICA IFU itself is described in a companion paper (Glenn et al., 2004).
 In this section, we describe the laboratory test results of FISICA integrated with the FLAMINGOS spectrograph.
 Our primary test was to create an artifical "dome flat" on the ceiling of the laboratory, and use it to illuminate FISICA.
 We then used Hartmann masks in the FLAMINGOS Lyot wheel to verify the focus location of the IFU relative to the spectrograph.
 Figure 6 shows the pseudo-longslit output of the IFU as imaged by FISICA/FLAMINGOS.

 Figure 6 - Sliced image of a laboratory "dome flat" through FISICA/FLAMINGOS, taken in the H-band at cryogenic temperature.
 The slices are clearly visible, and as expected form a pseudo-longslit.

 One problem noted with the slit images, as described in Glenn et al. (2004), are "dimples" in the centers of the field mirrors.
-These cause a near-complete loss of light over \sim 1-arcsec near the center of each affected slitlet (comprising $\frac{1}{2}$ of all slitlets).
-While these are somewhat problematic for right now, they can be compensated using standard dither/nod observing techniques.
-Furthermore, by slightly offsetting the flat field mirror arrays, we can actually move the slit images off the dimples.
-This mechanical adjustment will be made after the first-light observations with FISICA in July 2004.
-6. FISICA FIRST-LIGHT PLANS FISICA is scheduled for first-light scientific observations July 2-5, 2004 on the KPNO 4-meter telescope.
-A second test run is planned for October 2004.
-During these observing runs, we will concentrate on characterizing the performance of FISICA and demonstrating the scientific potential of a relatively wide-field, high-throughput IFU.
-In the figures below, we present some of the targets we plan on observing, and the special impact FISICA will have for this work.
+These cause a near-complete loss of light over ~1-arcsec near the center of each affected slitlet (comprising 1⁄2 of all slitlets).
+While these were somewhat problematic, they can be compensated using standard dither/nod observing techniques.
+Furthermore, by slightly offsetting the flat field mirror arrays, we succeeded in moving the slit images off the dimples.
+This mechanical adjustment was made after the first-light observations with FISICA in July 2004.